GIScience/climate-action-land-consumption/README.md

 Make sure to follow the [companies' guidelines](https://heigit.atlassian.net/wiki/spaces/SD/pages/3735635/Guidelines) on commits and merge requests.

 After your MR was accepted and merged create a release ([see how-to below](#releasing-a-new-plugin-version)) called `dummy` (https://docs.gitlab.com/ee/user/project/releases/#create-a-release-in-the-releases-page).
+Then ask the climate action admins to deploy your plugin to the [staging environment](https://staging.climate-action.heigit.org).

 #### Demo